kaviara-14/Three-Tier-Application-Deployments-on-AWS-EKS/README.md

 # Deployed a Three-Tier Application on AWS EKS

-- Designed and deployed a scalable three-tier architecture (Web, Application, Database) using AWS Elastic Kubernetes Service (EKS).
-- Containerized application components with Docker and managed images in AWS Elastic Container Registry (ECR).
-- Automated cluster setup with eksctl, configured IAM roles, and integrated the OIDC provider for secure access control.
-- Deployed Kubernetes workloads using kubectl, managing namespaces, deployments, and services.
-- Configured AWS Load Balancer Controller for efficient traffic management via ALB/NLB, ensuring high availability and fault tolerance.
-- Automated infrastructure setup with AWS CLI and helm, implementing best practices for scalability and security.
+Deployed a scalable three-tier architecture (web, application, and database) on the AWS Elastic Kubernetes Service (EKS).
+Application components were containerized with Docker, and images were managed in AWS Elastic Container Registry (ECR).
+The cluster setup was automated with eksctl, IAM roles were configured, and OIDC provider integration ensured secure access control.
+Kubernetes workloads were deployed using kubectl, and AWS Load Balancer Controller was configured to manage traffic efficiently, ensuring high availability and fault tolerance.

 ![image](https://github.com/user-attachments/assets/38ec4ed7-35e4-4d00-8a28-14a40b248966)